7 Helpful Tips To Improve Your English Listening Skill

-Listening for the correct lyrics can be difficult, even for native English speakers.
+Listening to the correct lyrics can be difficult, even for native English speakers.
 For this exercise, pick an English song that’s not familiar to you but one that you like.
 Try to write the lines, and when you think you got it right, compare it with its real lyrics online.
 Then you can try singing along until you memorize the song.
 This way, the lyrics will stick in your head for a very long time.

 2) Watch a video lesson about English sounds done by an English teacher.

 Watching English movies or TV shows can be difficult, especially when they speak very fast.
-So, to help build up your listening skills, you can try searching for “English Lessons” in YouTube.
+So, to help build up your listening skills, you can try searching for “English Lessons” on YouTube.
 The English teachers there simplify their English, speak slower, and are easy to understand.
 You can do this for a while until you are accustomed to listening to English.

 3) Listen to someone talk about your job.

 Search online for a training video, a lecture, a conference speech, or a conversation about your career or job.
-The vocabulary may be difficult but the topics will be something you can easily relate to since this is your field.
+The vocabulary may be difficult, but the topics will be something you can easily relate to since this is your field.

 4) Choose your “background noise”.